How strong is your partnership with your contact center leadership?

 While the word empathy is easy to define for individual human beings, it has proven to be a lot trickier when asking an entire organization to be a consistently deliver an empathetic brand experience.

 And that has become an urgent problem.

 For some leading brands, a whole-hearted focus on building and sustaining brand empathy began long before last year.
-But for most, the pandemic intensified consumer emotions and needs throughout North America, exposing glaring gaps between what customers expect and what they experience began to widen.
+For example, many life insurance agents, such as those at iLife Technologies, already understand the importance of displaying empathy.
+Life insurance is a tough topic to talk about for most people, and they need to be guided through it gently.
+But the pandemic has intensified consumer emotions and needs throughout North America, exposing glaring gaps between what customers expect and what they experience began to widen.

 Because, when a customer who is experiencing worry, vulnerability, and isolation reaches out to a brand they patronize, their don’t just expect courtesy, kindness, respect and accurate answers to their questions.

 They need those things.
 But turning an entire organization into a truly empathetic business capable of meeting those needs is complex challenge.
 It doesn’t happen just by hiring a new CXO.
 As I’ve said so many times and as Mark Zablan points out in a recent article for Fast Company, customers crave a sense of connection when they interact with a brand.
 And after the year they’ve had, today’s customers have learned how to get their needs met.

 They key, of course, is to build CX initiatives on a true foundation of empathy.
 And the key to that lies in making careful, long-term investments in how senior brand leaders set CX vision and how mindfully they collaborate with every partner – especially their customer care partner – in delivering on that vision.

 You can read the entire article below.
 If you would like to learn more about how Skybridge Americas delivers empathetic customer experiences at every point of contact, please reach out.
 We would love to talk!